arangodb/kube-arangodb/SECURITY.md

 `.github/required-checks.txt`. `required-checks-drift` reads it on every push and compares it against the effective branch rules and the classic protection object, but only when a `GITHUB_TOKEN` is in the job environment.
-No context supplies one today, so the job prints the committed list and says the comparison is UNVERIFIED rather than reporting a false match.
+No context supplies one today, so the job prints the committed contexts and says the comparison is UNVERIFIED rather than reporting a false match.
 See Known gaps 2.

 READ THE SUFFIX WARNING in that file before editing it.
 CircleCI appends an